gekatateam/neptunus/docs/CONFIGURATION.md

       secret_id = "@{envs:HASHICORP_VAULT_SECRET_ID}"
 ```

-Similar to keykeepers, but for runtime - [Lookups](../plugins/lookups/).
-Working in the background, lookups receive data from outside sources every `interval`.
-Then, you can get it using [lookup processor](../plugins/processors/lookup/).
-Profit?
-Less calls to external systems:
+Similar to keykeepers, but for runtime, [Lookups](../plugins/lookups/) work in the background and receive data from external sources at the specified `interval`.
+You can then retrieve it using the [lookup processor](../plugins/processors/lookup/).
+This reduces the number of calls to external systems:
 ```toml
 [[lookups]]
   [lookups.sql]